snkashis/android-docs/pages/map-sdk/5.0.1/offline.md

 Once you or your user has downloaded a region, the Maps SDK provides a few options to handle gathering list, positioning the camera inside the downloaded region, and a method for deletion of a region.

 ### List offline regions
 The listing of regions is useful for presenting downloaded information to your user or gathering information inside the code itself.
 The `offlineManager` offers a `listOfflineRegions` method which provides both a method `onList` and `onError`.
-Use the `OfflineRegion` array to perform all actions on a specific region.
+Use the `OfflineRegion` array to do all the actions on a specific region.

 ```java
 // Get the region bounds and zoom and move the camera.